The Hero Visits

 In the end, due to the Hero Wataru's report, it seems [Cave of Desires] came to be viewed as something like a derived dungeon of [Flame Cavern].

-Before heading to Wakoku, he'll be returning to the Imperial Capital once to do some jobs to pay off his debt.
+Before heading to Wakoku, he said he'd return to the Imperial Capital first to do some jobs to pay off his debt.

-He made a promise to stop by here again on the way, and at that time he'll travel to Wakoku together with Gozoh and Roppu.
+On the way back, he made a promise to stop by here again, and at that time he'd travel to Wakoku together with Gozoh and Roppu.

 "I'm swearing off alcohol until I pay back my debt!"

-He said that, but whether he can actually keep that promise… it's quite worrying.
+He said that, but whether he could actually keep that promise… it was quite worrying.

-Then again, if his payments fall behind, Haku-san will just cover for him, so it's no problem for us.
+Then again, if his repayments fall behind, Haku-san will just cover for him, so it's no problem on our end.

 "Ahh, the hero's gone, so we can relax again."